Truncuso/microbot-private/devNode.md

       - Other useful information?
 - Extend Wiki Scrapper:
   - Merching Flipping Helper
-  - Loot drop filters? -> by using loot data
+  - Loot drop filters? -> by using loot data ->  extend on current impleneted loot filter object, generate loot filter per monster
   - Extend by finding loadout for certain activities, save the loadout for the min inventory manager:
     - In the future, by using some kind of LLM agent?:
       - Get best loadout for a certain activity (skilling or PvM)